Big Streamers For Big Ontario Pike

 There is little arguing that northern pike are the apex predator in many of Ontario’s waters.
 They are in almost every system, from the border lakes shared with the US straight north to the high Arctic!
 They get gigantic and feed on almost anything that enters the water.
 Be it the birds, small mammals, reptiles, or even other northern pike, nothing is safe in pikey water.

-No matter the size of the fish, they have an integral instinct to attack.
+No matter the size of the fish, they have an inherent instinct to attack.
 Each one is as violent as the one before.
 Seemingly afraid of nothing, northern pike will even smash your flies right at the edge of the boat, resulting in the utmost addictive angler adrenaline rushes.
 They fight, often inducing long runs, and will test the finest of tackle systems.
 That’s what makes northern pike so unbelievably fantastic to target—especially on the fly.
 It’s all about the violence!

-5. Red And White Bunny Leech
+5. Red and White Bunny Leech

 number5

 Bunny leeches are a staple in our fly boxes for sure!
 Three-inch flies to 7- and 8-inch offerings: make sure you have a variety of these pike flies on hand.
 Stripping them erratically, the bunny strips undulate and snake along in the water column.
-The erratic strip with longer pauses are often enough to entice a hit.
+The erratic strip with longer pauses is often enough to entice a hit.
 The white body and red head emulate an injured baitfish, and this is a killer fly on bright sunny days!

 4. Perch Pattern Deceiver